second-state/rustwasmc/README.md

 ## Usage

 To build [Rust functions for Node.js](/articles/getting-started-with-rust-function) applications, use the following command.
 See a [template application](https://github.com/second-state/ssvm-nodejs-starter).
 The ssvmup compiles and generates the wasm file, and the corresponding JavaScript file to call wasm functions from JavaScript.
+If the rust package contains only binary crate(s) and there are no library crate, the build command will only generate the wasm(wasi) file for running with ssvm.

 ```
 $ ssvmup build